n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.webhook.md

 ![Screenshot of the webhook URLs](/_images/integrations/builtin/core-nodes/webhook/webhook-urls.png)

 * **Test**: n8n registers a test webhook when you select **Listen for event** or **Execute workflow**, if the workflow isn't active.
 When you call the webhook URL, n8n displays the data in the workflow.
 * **Production**: n8n registers a production webhook when you activate the workflow.
 When using the production URL, n8n doesn't display the data in the workflow.
-You can still view workflow data for a production execution: select the **Execution** tab in the workflow, then select the workflow execution you want to view.
+You can still view workflow data for a production execution: select the **Executions** tab in the workflow, then select the workflow execution you want to view.

 ### Authentication